datacite/tasks/product_specifications/fg5EGv34f/de4ovn7YfLF.md

              When the dropdown is openned
-             Then the dropdown vocabulary should include "OPUS" as a selecteable option And the dropdown vocabulary should include "Pubman" as a selecteable option
+             Then the dropdown vocabulary should include "OPUS" as a selecteable option And the dropdown vocabulary should include "Pubman" as a selecteable option And the dropdown vocabulary should include "MyCoRe" as a selecteable option

         Scenario: User is updating/adding member organisation type Given the user is editing/creating member